ENjOyAbLE1991/training_aim_csgo2/readme.md

 Copy the csgo folder to
 "C:\Program Files (x86)\Steam\SteamApps\common\Counter Strike Global Offensive"

-Then, copy training_aim_csgo2_a1.vmf from the vmf folder in to "C:\Program Files (x86)\Steam\SteamApps\common\Counter*Strike Global Offensive\sdk_content\maps"
+Then, copy the vmfs from the vmf folder in to "C:\Program Files (x86)\Steam\SteamApps\common\Counter*Strike Global Offensive\sdk_content\maps"